luminlabsdev/framework/docs/api/engine/types.md

 ### Character <Badge type="tip" text="public" />

 A basic type of an R6 character rig.
-Should be combined with model using the `&` syntax.

 ---